PrestaShop/prestashop-specs/back-office/wishlist.md

 -	a new list that can be created by clicking Create New wishlist
 ![wishlist screen 3](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-3.png)

-The user can only select one list at a time.
+The user can only select one list.

 What happens in each case?
 1. When no list has been created: the logged-in user has the option to add the item(s) to the default list or create a new list